SethRzeszutek/LinkedIn-Bot/README.md

 #You can delete the import statements and the email and password variables, I did not want to push my passwords
 CONFIGURED_EMAIL = '' #-email
 CONFIGURED_PASSWORD = '' #-password

+BROWSER = "CHROME" #Options are CHROME or FIREFOX HEADLESS = True #-Run your script without any need for opening the browser!
+Only works for Firefox...

+PARSER = "lxml" #-Parser for BeautifulSoup to use

 #For lists, you can enter partial words to search more broadly.
 #For example, you can add 'Software' and titles like 'Software Developer' and 'Software Engineer' should work.